 Lucknow is well connected with other major cities by air, road and rail.
 Lucknow is very well connected by trains from Delhi and Howrah.

-Liked the post?
-Pin it for a later read!
+Did you like the post?
+Let us know about your thoughts by commenting below.
+You may also Pin it for a later read!